aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.digitalsignatures/digitalsignature/id/_index.md

 ---
 title: Id
 second_title: Aspose.Cells for .NET API Reference
-description: Specifies a GUID which can be crossreferenced with the GUID of the signature line stored in the document content.
+description: Specifies a GUID which can be cross-referenced with the GUID of the signature line stored in the document content.
 Default value is Empty all zeroes Guid.
 type: docs
+weight: 40
 url: /net/aspose.cells.digitalsignatures/digitalsignature/id/
 ---
 ## DigitalSignature.Id property